octa-acostamonti/IsPrime/README.md

 * To run it, you can press Ctrl + Enter or right-click and select "Run in Terminal".

-I hope you like it!
+I hope you enjoy it!